 Some popular password sharing methods can leave your private data open to threats.
 Let’s say you send a password to a friend via text message, social media, or instant messenger.
 If your phone falls into the wrong hands, or an account is involved in a breach, the first thing an attacker will look for is anything that might be a password.

 At work, some companies circulate passwords in a spreadsheet.
 If that spreadsheet is leaked in a breach, or shared outside the company, those accounts are compromised.
 If you send passwords in Slack, the recipient could save a screenshot of your message, or paste the password into an unsecured document.
 Sticky notes aren’t safe either, as they can be lost or left in plain view.
+Creating password policies can help, but making it easy to follow those policies is key.

-The safest way to share passwords is with a password manager like 1Password.
+The safest and easiest way to share passwords is with a password manager like 1Password.
 You can also store and securely share credit card numbers, documents, notes, licenses, and more.
 1Password is end-to-end encrypted, so your data is always protected, even in transit.
 The only way to unlock your passwords is with keys that only you have — your Master Password and Secret Key.

 1Password can’t see your Master Password, the passwords you save, or the websites you visit.
 Everything is private, because if we don’t know these things, we can’t use them, abuse them, or give them away.